QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 ## Compilation Acceleration

 The source code of Nebula Graph is written in C++, and the construction process is rather time consuming.
 Restarting CI   every time will cause waste of computing resources.
-So as long as the source code isn't updated, the compiled file will be cached for accelaration.
+So as long as the source code isn't updated, the compiled file will be cached for acceleration.
 Currently we use the latest version of ccache for [cache](https://ccache.dev/) purpose.
 It also help identify whether a source file has been updated or not by looking precisely into the compiling process of the file.

-Although GitHub Action itself provides the [cache](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows) function, we go for the local cache strategy because Nebula Graph currently uses static linking for unit test use cases and its size after compilation  exceeds the quota assaigned by GitHub Action cache.
+Although GitHub Action itself provides the [cache](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows) function, we go for the local cache strategy because Nebula Graph currently uses static linking for unit test use cases and its size after compilation  exceeds the quota assigned by GitHub Action cache.

 ### ccache